7 Reasons to NEVER Use 9 Volt Batteries with Guitar Effect Pedals

 Please for the love of God people.
 Let's stop using 9V batteries in pedals.
 Manufacturers stop making them an option, and customers stop using them.

 - 9V Batteries Are Not Needed.
-It's 2016.
+It's the 21st century.
 Not 1916.
 There are a plethora of cheap reliable and better pedal power options.
 You have inexpensive wall adapter, isolated dedicated power, even portable rechargeable ones that can power your whole board remotely.

 - 9V Batteries Are Unreliable and Dangerous.
 Ever leave a battery in some device for a few months then come back and voila the acid has leaked out and started to corrode possibly damaging your expensive gizmo?